speakeasy-api/hono-openapi-example/README.md

     cd hono-openapi-example
     ```

-3. Install all dependencies for the application using NPM:
+3. Install all the dependencies for the application using npm:

     ```bash
     npm install
     ```

-4. Install Speakeasy CLI:
+4. Install the Speakeasy CLI:

     ```bash
     brew install speakeasy-api/homebrew-tap/speakeasy